ahoop004/T3-Ciders-FL/2_IID_Concepts/README.md

 5. Observe and compare metrics: global test accuracy, per-client losses, convergence curves.
 6. Reflect: at what $\alpha$ does FL “break”?

-You can link their plots here (e.g. “See figure generated in cell 3: class mix across clients for α=0.01,0.1,1.0”).

 ---